 If you have a WordPress website, then you may want to create and add automated site screenshots to your posts to give potential readers a quick way to see what your content is about.

-Similarly, you can also use automated website screenshots if you want to create a visual backup of your site before updating a theme or making any other changes.
-This can help you compare and see the difference between the new and older style of your website.
+Similarly, you can use automated website screenshots to create a visual backup of your site before updating a theme or making any other changes.
+This can help you compare and see the difference between your website’s new and old styles.

 Automated screenshots can also compare different services or websites, guide your reader through a step-by-step tutorial, and track website progress over time.